Here are the stations my students will be working on until March Break

 The geoboard letter cards can be found here.

 I had never heard of Tacky the Penguin until reading about him on various blogs.
-Our local library had the book & CD kit available, so that made it a great centre!
+Our local library had the book & CD kit available, so that made it a great center!

 The student book response form is from Mrs. Jump.